|

 provides in accompaniment and chord mode up to 3 notes main voice polyphony

-instead of only 1 like the MC-3; apparently it generates the 3 envelopeless
+instead of only 1, because it generates 2 envelopeless plain squarewave

-directly in the CPU and only occupies 1 DSG channel for the e-bass sound.
+organ tones in the CPU itself and so only occupies 1 DSG channel alternatingly

-CL-60910 and several other similar keyboards.
-By behaviour and
+and several other similar keyboards.
+By behaviour and hardware features

-between the old MC-3 and the toy- like Elite
+the MC-38 is a cross between the old MC-3 and the toy-like Elite

 MC2200 (which also employs cipher buttons, a CPU with integrated

-tone generators, a song bank and a combined power & tempo LED).
+tone generators, song bank and combined power & tempo LED).
+So even

 The rhythm has the same great "custom drummer" feature (stepwise programmable